JueXiuHuang/Text-Label-System/Readme.md

 ### Tokenize Rule Folder
 `Tokenize Rule` folder is under `Server/data` folder.
 This folder contains the tokenization rule file, whick describe your tokenization method in Regular Expression.
 Currently we provide English and Chinese tokenization and named the tokenization rule files as `English tokenize rule.txt` and `Chinese tokenize rule.txt` respectively.
-**Mention!
-Tokenize Rule Folder can only have ONE tokenization rule file.** If you want to use new tokenization rule, please remove old one.

 ### File Folder
 `file` folder is under `Server` folder.
 This folder contains the documents that you want to label.
 If you have a new document, just put it into this folder.